-10mm polycarbonate sheets are light weight and great value for money.
-10mm polycarbonate roofing sheets have a twin wall structure which makes them lighter and easier to handle.
-They are most commonly used for carport roofs and canopy roofs.
-10mm polycarbonate sheet is the most popular thickness and is easily installed with rafter glazing bars.
+10mm twinwall polycarbonate roofing sheets are the most popular thickness.
+They are easily installed with rafter glazing bars.
 Great for replacing corrugated sheets in older carports.
-10mm polycarbonate sheets can also be used for some replacement greenhouse glazing and are also suitable for screens and partitions.
+10mm polycarbonate sheet can also be used for replacement greenhouse glazing as the fluted structure offers extra thermal insulation.

 10mm polycarbonate sheets are available in Clear, Opal and Bronze colours.

-Please choose your colour then input the length and width you require below :
+Please choose your colour then input the length and width you require below:

 .
 Very cost effective and versatile